kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 example, programming an FPGA) and the resource therefore is meant to be used by multiple different Pods, either in parallel or one after the other.
 The downside is that Pod resource requirements cannot be considered when choosing where to allocate.
+If a Pod then cannot run on the node (or nodes, for network-attached resources) where the resource is available because resources like RAM or CPU are exhausted there, then the Pod also cannot run elsewhere.
 Delayed allocation solves this by integrating allocation with Pod scheduling.

 Allocation must be complete before a Pod is allowed to be scheduled onto a node.
 This avoids scenarios where a Pod is permanently assigned to a node which